gagemilligan/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each. map creates a new array by changing every element withing an array, filter creates a new array by removing elements, reduce, puts on all of elements in the array into one singular value

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function uses another function as an argument and returns it, a call back function is a function that is passed onto another function if the other function calls it.
 3. Explain what a closure is.
+function that is returned by another function

-4. Describe the four principles of the 'this' keyword.
+4. Describe the four principles of the 'this' keyword. simple function call, implicit binding, explicit binding, new binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? in a child class super is used to call its parents constructor.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions